 So instead of "discovering" math as our ancestors did, today's students learn mathematics because it is required, and this often causes resentment within students who only wonder, "When am I ever gonna use this?"

 Hopefully, as a teacher, you can answer that question for them.
 But if you can't, then even a shallow dive into math history can provide enrichment for students.
-In the very least, we should be supporting our academic language with vignettes of the people who gave it a name.
+We talked earlier about cross-curricular activities for our students, whereas a little work with the social studies department might lead to some projects for either class.
+But in the very least, we should be supporting our academic language with vignettes of the people who gave it a name, adding color and diversity to a math curriculum that is otherwise clinical and sterile to our students.

 But if you are looking for something more hands-on, then I can think of nothing better than to show students a slide rule and how it works.
 It gives a perfect illustration for how a tool was created out of a need for the math that real people needed to do.
 In fact, we cross paths with guys like John Napier, William Oughtred, and Peter Mark Roget.
-The first guy invented logarithms, the second guy invented the slide rule, and the third guy wrote a thesaurus - oh, and he created the first log log scale on a slide rule.
+The first guy invented logarithms, the second guy invented the slide rule, and the third guy wrote Roget's Thesaurus - and he created the first "log log" scale on a slide rule.

 So, if your students cannot discover math for themselves, then at least the slide rule can put them into the shoes of the people who did.
 It's a perfect example as to how mathematics was birthed out of problems and questions that were, and still are, important.
 What results is an appreciation of that perspective.